-And while on the subject of volume, be sure to adjust your vocal soundtrack throughout your timeline so all your segments are around the same level.
+And while on the subject of volume, be sure to adjust your vocal soundtrack throughout your timeline so all your segments are around the same audio level.
 I often have to turn up the volume for a few seconds, then back down again, then up again…

 When you’re talking directly to the camera be sure to look at the lens and not the pull-out screen, otherwise it looks as if you’re addressing someone sitting beside the viewer.
 It’s a bit odd.
 And if you’re not wearing a microphone, don’t talk when you turn your head away from the camera.

 All things considered then the X-E2 records HD and Full HD video that looks very good to me, especially on my smart TV.
 I’ve linked to two of my somewhat amateurish X-E2 videos below, one of them totally hand-held, both using the lightweight XC 16-50mm OIS II lens.
 Bear in mind that thanks to additional compression and all the sinister dark magic that goes on in the background, uploaded files typically won’t look as good as the originals.
 In my opinion this seems to be more of an issue for the little guy on YouTube than on Vimeo.
 If I’d 10,000 YouTube subscribers would I fare better?
 (Are YouTube “views” videos that have been watched the whole way through?
 It’s misleading if they’re not.)

 For more on shooting amateur video see HERE